Pennsylvania Route 23: Freeway proposals

 Plans were made in the late 1960s to build the Schuylkill Parkway, a freeway bypass of PA 23 between US 422 and US 202 in Upper Merion Township.
 In 1972, overhead traffic signals were installed and a portion of the road was built west from US 202 and PA 23 in Bridgeport.
 Construction was halted after PennDOT ran out of funds to construct the road.
 The short freeway stub of the Schuylkill Parkway that was built became known as "The Road to Nowhere".
 In 2002, the Schuylkill Parkway was incorporated into new plans to build a bypass of PA 23 in Upper Merion Township, this time as a surface road that would connect and improve existing roads.
 Nothing has come from these plans so far.
 The Schuylkill Parkway freeway stub has been used as a filming location as well as for training emergency vehicle drivers and for commercial vehicle driver tests.
 It is maintained by PennDOT as State Route 3021, an unsigned quadrant route.

 Also in the 1960s, plans were made to build the Phoenixville Spur, a 4.4-mile expressway spur route of PA 23 running from the intersection of PA 23 and PA 724 in East Pikeland Township to the then-planned Pottstown Expressway (US 422) near Arcola.
 The spur was planned to include interchanges at Township Line Road and Freemont Street (PA 113) in the borough of Phoenixville, an interchange with PA 29 near Mont Clare, and a partial interchange with the Pottstown Expressway at the route's eastern terminus, providing access to and from the east.
 Although PennDOT had secured funding for the spur, the start of construction was delayed for many years due to both local opposition to the location of the highway within Phoenixville, along with disputes over the design of the interchanges within the borough.
 As a result, the project has been considered dead since the late 1970s.
 One remnant of the Phoenixville Spur can still be seen today, as part of the Pottstown Expressway (US 422) near Arcola was constructed with a wide median, done specifically to accommodate for the planned interchange with the spur.

 In 2006, the Delaware Valley Regional Planning Commission proposed the "Intercounty Relief Route", a smaller-scale project that focused on the improvement of the corridor that would have been occupied by the Phoenixville Spur.
 The project focused on the improvement of local roads instead of the construction of an expressway, while still providing a new crossing of the Schuylkill River, which was originally included with the spur route.
-No significant progress has been made on the Intercounty Relief Route however, largely due to both recent residential development in the area and concerns with the proximity of the potential Schuylkill River crossing to the Oakes Reach section of the Schuylkill Canal.
+No significant progress has been made on the Intercounty Relief Route however, largely due to both recent residential development in the area and concerns with the proximity of the potential Schuylkill River crossing to the historic Oakes Reach section of the Schuylkill Canal.